Igglybuff/awesome-piracy/readme.md

 - [Gerbera](https://github.com/gerbera/gerbera) UPnP Media Server for 2018 (Based on MediaTomb)
 - [Serviio](http://serviio.org/) Serviio is a free media server.
 It allows you to stream your media files (music, video or images) to renderer devices (e.g. a TV set, Blu-ray player, games console or mobile phone) on your connected home network.
 - [OSMC](https://osmc.tv/) OSMC (short for Open Source Media Center) is a Linux distribution based on Debian that brings Kodi to a variety of devices.
-- [Subsonic](http://www.subsonic.org/pages/index.jsp) Music and movie streaming server with a client app and web frontend
+- [Subsonic](http://www.subsonic.org/pages/index.jsp) Music and movie streaming service with a client app and web frontend
-- [Rygel](https://wiki.gnome.org/Projects/Rygel) Rygel is a home media solution (UPnP AV MediaServer) that allows you to easily share audio, video and pictures to other devices.
+- [Rygel](https://wiki.gnome.org/Projects/Rygel) Rygel is a home media solution (UPnP AV MediaServer) that allows you to easily share audio, video, and pictures to other devices.
 - [jellyfin](https://github.com/jellyfin/jellyfin) An open-source fork of Emby

 ## Stremio